muratk3n/thirdwave/en/tweets/2019/week39.md

 ---

 Everything H2 related is blue colored these days; I like it.
-It is becoming brand-like almost, looks awesome.
+It is becoming a brand thing almost, looks fly

 *2019-9-25 21:51:42*